jeremycherfas/user/pages/03.blog/2019-9-24-1/listen.md

 template: item
 ---

 Episode summary: A New Jersey couple raises money on GoFundMe to repay a homeless man for his act of kindness.
 Prelude: Ginny Irovando Long organizes a fundraiser for her terminally ill son.
-Support the show by becoming a ValuedListener™ at Patreon.com/Swindled.
+Support the show by becoming a Valuedlistener™ at Patreon.com/Swindled.
 Buy something at SwindledPodcast.com/Shop.
 Original music by Trevor Howard (The Lungs).
 Learn more about your ad choices.
 Visit megaphone.fm/adchoices